 Firstly there needs to be an understanding of the common language used in China; simplified Chinese.

-What is vital to remember is to make sure you use the same keywords on and off your website, Baidu can react quite aggressively to those who choose to ignore this piece of advice and can actually penalise you.
+What is vital to remember is to make sure you use the same keywords on and off your website, Baidu can react quite aggressively to those who choose to ignore this piece of advice and can penalize you.

 2. Local Hosting